CodecoolGlobal/react-workshop-template/README.md

 - At most 6 rolls you have.
 If 6 rolls are displayed, the Roll button should be disabled.
 If you remove a dice, you can add a roll again.
 You can not remove a selected dice.

-- If a dice [category](https://en.wikipedia.org/wiki/Yahtzee#Lower_section) is selected, show its name in a new component.
+- If a dice [category](https://en.wikipedia.org/wiki/Yahtzee#Lower_section) is selected, show its name in a separate component.
 (3 of a kind, 4 of a kind, yahtzee, full house support is enough).
-In a case of multiple category match, the category with the highest score should be displayed.
-A separate component must handle the display of the category.
+In a case of multiple categories are matching, the category with the highest score should be displayed.

-- Support restart of the game.
+- Support for restart of the game.

 Extra features ideas:

-- The user remove at most 3 rolls (vs all rolls).
-Display them how many dices still have.
+- Support for automatic remove and reroll of all non selected rolls.
+- Introduce turns.
+The user can re-roll at most 3 times in a turn.
+The final category's score is displayed to the user after 3 turns.
+- Introduce turn history.
+Record each turn's score, show the last 10 turn's score to the user.
+- Display a summary of the last 10 turn's score.
 - Show the scores next to detected category.
-- Support all roll categories.
+- Support for all roll categories.
-- Support automatic reroll of all non collected components.
-The remove 3 dices limit can be skipped, but you can reroll only 3 times.
 - Display dice faces instead of numbers.
+- ... etc